 I don’t know about you, but when I search online for information about the types of hardwood floors available I’m expecting more than just a couple of hundred words about solid hardwood vs engineered hardwood flooring!

 When you consider making a large financial investment in new wood flooring you want to know about ALL the hardwood flooring types available before making a decision.
-That includes construction types, different styles, colors, grades and finishes, as well as plank width and the types of wood floor installation.
+That includes construction types, different styles, species, colors, grades and finishes, as well as plank width and the types of wood floor installation.

 Solid hardwood is a timeless flooring material that remains very popular with homeowners who want the natural look, feel and aroma of real wood.
 Engineered hardwood brings the same ambiance but with a human touch of ingenuity that maximizes its usability.

 Solid Hardwood: This material is pure wood from top to bottom.
 Many domestic wood types are used, with oak, maple and ash among the favorites.
 The market has welcomed a growing host of exotic woods from the world over to greatly expand your choices.
 Browse our solid hardwood flooring guide for general information about this material or to learn specifics about pricing, installation and maintenance.

 Engineered Hardwood: This flooring, sometimes referred to simply as engineered flooring, has its pros and cons.
 It was developed for installation in locations where higher humidity levels would cause solid flooring to warp or buckle.
 The top layer is genuine hardwood – the same range of species used in solid wood flooring – that can be refinished, though not as many times.
 It is backed by multiple layers of wood material that tolerate the movement caused by normal humidity changes without being damaged.
 Our guide to engineered hardwood flooring provide comprehensive information that will assist you in determining if this is a better fit for some areas of your home.